robinkwilson/robinkwilson.github.io/_pages/index.md

 <p>Oh, hello "not using JavaScript person"!</p>

 <p>To send a message, you need to enable JavaScript.
-Otherwise, send your message via LinkedIn.
-You seem cool.</p>
+Otherwise, send your message via LinkedIn.</p>
 </div>

 </noscript>